hugocornellier/hugocornellier.github.io/website/docs/intro.md

 ---
 id: intro
-title: Introduction
+title: Welcome to AgeLapse
 ---

-Welcome to the AgeLapse documentation!
-This is your starting point.
+AgeLapse automates the process of aligning and stabilizing a sequence of photos into a smooth time‑lapse.
+Whether you’re commemorating a child’s growth, a pregnancy journey, or any series of candid shots, AgeLapse turns hundreds of manual edits into a one‑click experience.